therajes/HealthBridge/README.md

 - Clinical trial and evaluation studies
 - Publication and presentation opportunities

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact Information

-- **Project Lead**: [Contact Information]
-- **Technical Support**: [Support Email]
-- **Research Inquiries**: [Research Email]
-- **Partnership Opportunities**: [Partnership Email]

-## Acknowledgments

-We extend our gratitude to:

-- The healthcare professionals and patients in Nabha for their valuable insights
-- The Punjab Health Department for their support and guidance
-- The open-source community for the technologies that make this platform possible
-- Academic institutions and research partners contributing to this initiative

 ---

 *HealthBridge: Bridging the gap between rural communities and quality healthcare through innovative technology solutions.*